 Cross-listed as ECON 765.
-Examination of theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
-Covers economic principles as well as discussing market failures and public policies intended to correct or alleviate market failure.
+Examines theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
+Covers economic principles and discusses market failures and public policies intended to correct or alleviate market failure.
 Economic decision making tools for public and nonprofit management are also introduced.

 PADM 771.
 Planning Process (3).

 For students desiring to work in an urban planning agency or who will be involved in planning issues as an administrator at the city, county, state or federal level.
 Also for students seeking an understanding of the complex process of urban-related life.
 Examines the role of planning in solving human and environmental problems.
 Emphasizes the relationship between specialists, citizens and elective officials as participants in the planning process.

 PADM 775.
 State and Local Government Law (3).

 Exposes students to the legal principles which undergird the foundation of governmental operation and administration.